 - You will see transactions carried forward from the previous reconciliation periods that were cleared this period. i.e. undeposited funds or uncleared cheques that have now cleared into your bank account.

-- If you want to edit a transaction from the report (to change the date, for example), click the transaction in the report.
+- If order to edit a transaction from the report (to change the date, for example), click the transaction in the report.
 To delete a transaction, click the transaction in the report to open it for editing, and then click the Delete button.

 - If you find that a transaction appears on your statement, but doesn’t appear in the Bank Reconciliation report, first check that the transaction hasn’t been entered using a different bank account, or on a different date.
 If you find that the transaction has not been entered, add it in the usual way and return to the Bank Reconciliation report.

 - If you have a lot of transactions, you may find it quicker to tick all transactions first (you can do this by clicking the check box in the header of the list of transactions), and then un-tick items that don’t appear on your statement.

 - The options you chose on the report settings screen appear at the top of the report.
 If you want to change these options, click the ‘Change Report Settings…’ link at the top of the report.